AidenDymott/ASP-Worksheet-Resit/Worksheets/Worksheet Two/Task_three/readMe.md

 # Task Three

+To run this code please use clang++ main.cpp -o prog Then ./prog to run the compiled program

 ## Part One - Always Bump Down / Benchmarking function

 reading the blog [Always Bump Downwards](https://fitzgeraldnick.com/2019/11/01/always-bump-downwards.html) I can tell that the bump allocator I have implemented is currently bumping upwards,